 |Fall Detection||Not available||Not available||Included in monthly cost||Included in monthly cost||Included in monthly cost||Included in monthly cost|

 RescueTouch only offers one device, the mobile SOS pendant.
-Customers select the plan that best meets their needs, and the mobile SOS pendant is programmed accordingly before being shipped to the customer.
-The device is waterproof and has a two-way speaker, and a user’s pre-programmed contacts can actually call them via the device- each pendant is given a phone number, like a cell phone.
+Rather than having a choice of device, RescueTouch customers choose one of six service plans, and the device is programmed accordingly before being shipped to the customer.
+The mobile SOS pendant is waterproof and has a two-way speaker, and is one of the only devices on the market to allow for two-way calling capabilities.
+This means that users’ pre-programmed contacts can actually call them via the device- each pendant is given a phone number, like a cell phone.

-Both monitored and unmonitored plans are available.
-Unmonitored means that when they press their emergency help button, users will connect with a preprogrammed list of friends and family rather than an emergency monitoring center.
-Other features also vary based on which plan customers choose.
+RescueTouch offers both monitored and unmonitored plans.
+“Unmonitored” means that when a user presses their emergency help button, they will connect with a preprogrammed list of friends and family rather than an emergency monitoring center.

 9-1-1 DirectRead More